taskcluster/aws-provisioner/README.md

 something like that in ``user-config-example.yml``.

 You can create your own `pulse` credentials at https://pulseguardian.mozilla.org.
-You'll need to get the Azure configuration from another TaskCluster developer.
+You'll need to get the Azure configuration from another Taskcluster developer.
 The AWS user can be found in the shared notes in Lastpass.

 The unit test suite only covers the API of the provisioner.
 Changes to the